Skip to content

 while (true) {

-string = Console.ReadLine();
+chaine = Console.ReadLine();

-// Done?
+// finished?

-if (string.Trim() == "")
+if (chaine.Trim() == "")

 break;

-// Perform the comparison
+// we make the comparison

-// Success?
+// success?

-if (results.Count == 0) {
+if (résultats.Count == 0) {

 continue;